icyphox/site/pages/blog/openbsd-hp-envy.md

 Refer to [cwmrc(5)](https://man.openbsd.org/cwmrc.5) for all the config options.

-Touchpad was pretty simple to setup too---OpenBSD has [wsconsctl(8)](http://man.openbsd.org/wsconsctl.8), which lets you set your tap-to-click, mouse acceleration etc. However, more advanced configuration can be achieved by getting Xorg to use the Synaptics
+Touchpad was pretty simple to setup too -- OpenBSD has [wsconsctl(8)](http://man.openbsd.org/wsconsctl.8), which lets you set your tap-to-click, mouse acceleration etc. However, more advanced configuration can be achieved by getting Xorg to use the Synaptics